Essex County, New Jersey: Roads and highways

 As of 2010, the county had a total of 1667.98 mi of roadways, of which 1375.06 mi are maintained by the local municipality, 213.12 mi by Essex County and 60.68 mi by the New Jersey Department of Transportation and 19.12 mi by the New Jersey Turnpike Authority.

 Essex County is traversed by a number of highways.
 Three primary interstates and one auxiliary cross the county.
-This includes two long distance main interstates, one north–south (Interstate 95) from Miami and New Brunswick, Canada signed as the New Jersey Turnpike and one east–west Interstate 80 from San Francisco and Teaneck.
-East-West Interstate 78 from near Harrisburg and New York City also crosses the county.
+This includes two long distance main interstates, one north–south Interstate 95 (concurrent with the New Jersey Turnpike toll road) and one east–west Interstate 80.
+East-West Interstate 78 also crosses the county.
 All of these only have interchanges in one municipality in the county, Newark for I-95 and I-78 and Fairfield for I-80.
 Interstate 280 passes through the county in a northeast–southwest direction and has exits in Roseland, Livingston, West Orange, Orange, East Orange and Newark, making it one of the most important roads for intracounty travel.

 Essex County also has four U.S. Routes that cross it.
 Route 1/9 are concurrent and a freeway throughout their length in the county.
 They pass through Newark from Elizabeth in Union County to Kearny in Hudson County.
 It crosses over the Passaic River on the Pulaski Skyway, which bans trucks, so just before it leaves the county in the north Truck 1/9 splits for the traffic that is not allowed on the bridge.
 Truck 1/9 is also a freeway its entire length in the county.
 U.S. Route 22 eastern terminus is in Newark the only municipality it crosses in the county.
 It is a freeway along it route in Essex County.
 It connects Newark with points to the east.
 The last U.S. Route in the county is U.S. Route 46, which passes through Fairfield, where it is a major commercial road that parallels Interstate 80.

 The most important state road in the county is the Garden State Parkway which passes north–south through the county, connecting Union Township in the south in Union County to Clifton in the north in Passaic County.
 It is a toll road, a freeway, and bans trucks of more than 7,000 pounds during its entire length in the county.
 It has one interchange in Irvington, one in Newark, two in East Orange, and four in Bloomfield.
 Outside the county, it is the longest road of any kind in the state.

 New Jersey Route 7 is a major arterial road in Nutley and Belleville.
 It has two discontinuous sections.
 The southern section starts at an overpass for Route 21 and passes over the Belleville Turnpike Bridge into border between Hudson and Bergen counties.
 The northern section starts at the Newark/Belleville border passes through Belleville and Nutley until in crosses into Clifton.

 Other highways in the county include: